Neural-Sorcerer/MC-Calib/README.md

 # 1. Modify the config file or use a prebuilt one by this path:
 /home/MC-Calib/configs/calib_param.yml

-# 2. Generate your own Charuco boards
+# 2. Generate your own ChArUco boards
 ./apps/create_charuco_boards/generate_charuco ../configs/calib_param.yml

 # 3. Run the calibration